Khyenle

 Tibetan craftsman on a mission to develop and sustain our own culture.

-Ni Ma
+Nyi Ma

 Chief Master

-Nima has been bronze smithing and sculpting since his early childhood.
-He is the most talented and well-know sculptor in Dzongsar.
-He is the father of two and a master teacher of more than 30 students over the past 15 years.
-When it comes to arts and crafts he is a perfectionist; he emphasizes to his students that arts and crafts is a life long learning experience you can only improve over time.
-As the sixth generation of Khyenle crafts Nima said, “Khyenle is all about its quality not the quaintly.”
+When it comes to arts and crafts, he is a perfectionist.
+Nyi ma emphasizes to his students that arts and crafts are a lifelong learning experience—something you can only improve upon with time.
+As the sixth generation of Khyenle crafts, Nyi ma says, “Khyenle is all about its quality, not the quantity.”

 Dawa Dakba